aristanetworks/anta/demo/README.md

 ```
 Some tests failed.
 This is expected because leaf3 is not yet configured.

+## Fix the issue

 Lets configure leaf3 using EAPI.
 ```
 python demo/configure_leaf3.py
 ```